Are you a step-parent?

 - what kind of relationship you have or had with your stepchild

-- how your stepchild was financially supported during your relationship with her biological parent.
+- how your stepchild was financially supported during your relationship with their biological parent.

-Visit Department of Human Services – Child support for more information.
+Visit Services Australia – Learning about child support for more information.

 What about step-parenting custody rights?